Iron, IIAB, coarsest octahedrite

 Based on the PbAg isochron, one group of IIAB irons with higher Ir contents gives a younger age of 8.9 m.y. after CAIs, while another group with lower Ir contents crystallized later at 10.9 m.y. after CAIs (Theis et al., 2011).
 The age of Sikhote Alin suggests an even later crystallization or perhaps that it experienced a resetting event.
 However, from results of age studies conducted by Kruijer et al. (2012, 2013), and utilizing noble gas and HfW chronometry for those IIAB irons that have the lowest CRE ages, it was determined that core formation occurred ~1.01.5 m.y. after CAIs; this predates the accretion of most chondrite parent bodies.
 They also determined that iron from groups IIIAB and IVA began segregating ~1.52.0 m.y. after CAIs, while segregation in groups IVB and IID occurred still later at ~2.03.0 m.y. after CAIs.
 In further studies of select IIAB irons, including Sikhote Alin, Carver, Richland, and Sandia Mountains, Mei et al. (2020) applied HfW chronometry employing more precise W isotope data corrected for neutron capture effects.
 By using this technique they calculated the core formation age for the IIAB parent body to be ~0.6 m.y. after CAIs.

-Recently, it was argued by Wasson and Choe (2009) that group IIG irons are chemically similar to those of the IIAB iron group, forming extensions to IIAB trends on elementAu diagrams.
-They suggest that the formation of IIG irons occurred inside isolated P-rich cavities which remained after crystallization of an evolved IIAB magma (see the Tombigbee River page for more complete details).
+It was argued by Wasson and Choe (2009) that group IIG irons are chemically similar to those of the IIAB iron group, forming extensions to IIAB trends on elementAu diagrams.
+They suggested that the formation of IIG irons occurred inside isolated P-rich cavities which remained after crystallization of an evolved IIAB magma (see the Tombigbee River page for more complete details).
 The specimen shown above is a baby thumbprinted individual weighing 17.5 g.